Summer readiness across Bournemouth, Christchurch and Poole

 Tow away zones will be in operation to deal with illegal parking, and plans are in place to increase the parking enforcement team, with more than 70 civil enforcement officers ready to be deployed in the peak summer months.

-Working with transport providers plans are also underway to identify a suitable park and ride site ahead of the peak summer months.
+Working with transport providers two suitable park and ride sites will operate ahead of the peak summer months.
+These include:

 Triple-sized bins will be installed along the seafront to deal with waste, and more daily collections will take place, with manual crews being stood up on days when the promenade is busy.